BhuvanB404/OpenMS/README.md

-It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, Mascot, Comet, etc. It supports easy integration of OpenMS built tools into workflow engines like KNIME, Galaxy, WS-Pgrade, and TOPPAS via the TOPPtools concept and a unified parameter handling via a 'common tool description' (CTD) scheme.
+It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, Mascot, Comet, etc. It supports easy integration of OpenMS built tools into workflow engines like nextflow, KNIME, Galaxy, and TOPPAS via the TOPPTools concept and a unified parameter handling via a 'common tool description' (CTD) scheme.

 With pyOpenMS, OpenMS offers Python bindings to a large part of the OpenMS API